 The TEKS Companion Guide teacher manual contains an answer key as well as advice for how to use different features of the interactive student companion.
 For Algebra 1, the manual provides explanations connecting the Algebra 1 content to the information in the corresponding section of the Algebraic Reasoning textbook.

 The Guide, an interactive paperback consumable student edition, is sold individually with a minimum order of 20 student books.
-Pricing includes built-in volume discounts.
+Unit prices are based on the total number of guides purchased and do not include advertised or RFP-based discounts.
 One teacher manual is included for every 30 books purchased at no additional cost.

 - 20-30 student books are $20.99 each